RoyalHaskoningDHV/darrow-poc/README.md

 #### Methods you need to have, but do not need to implement

-In principle, you can use the exact implementations given below if you do not want to implement them.
+In principle, you can use the exact implementations given below if you do not want to add your own functionality.
 If you do, `preprocess` and `validate_input_data` should be fairly self-explanatory. `get_train_window_finder_config_template` is useful when you want to tweak how a training window is chosen when (re-)training your model in production.
 This configuration selects the data used for determining that window.
 TODO: explain with an example

 ```python
 @staticmethod